Lifelines of National Economy – Transport – Class 10 Social Science

 National highways are important roads in India constructed by CPWD.
 Some of the important national highways are NH1.
 NH2, NH7 etc. They connect important cities, railway station, port, mining areas, etc.

 - State Highway

-These roadways are constructed by SPWD which connect district headquarters with state capital.
+These roadways are constructed by SPWD which connects district headquarters with the state capital.